 The Safety Board also acknowledges that there will be additional costs to the States to maintain permanent fitting stations or checkup points.
 Such costs will include personnel, training, educational information, and equipment.
 The Safety Board believes that vehicle manufacturers and child restraint manufacturers should share with the States the responsibility of funding the fitting stations.
-Therefore, the Safety Board is recommending that vehicle manufacturers and child restraint manufacturers support the establishment and existence of the child restraint fitting stations.
-Additionally, the Safety Board believes that the NHTSA can play a role in this area and should develop incentive grant programs to assist in the funding of the restraint fitting stations.
+Therefore, the Safety Board believes that vehicle manufacturers and child restraint manufacturers should support the establishment and existence of the child restraint fitting stations.
+Additionally, the Safety Board believes that the NHTSA can play a role in this area, and the Board is consequently recommending that the NHTSA develop incentive grant programs to assist in the funding of the restraint fitting stations.

-Therefore, the National Transportation Safety Board recommends that the National Highway Traffic Safety Administration:
+Therefore, the National Transportation Safety Board recommends that the domestic and international automobile manufacturers:

-Develop incentive grant programs to assist in the funding of child restraint fitting stations.
-(H-99-2)
+Support the establishment and existence of child restraint fitting stations.
+(H-99-3)

-Also, the Safety Board issued safety recommendations to the States, vehicle manufacturers, and child restraint manufacturers.
-If you have any questions, you may call 202-314-6517.
+Also, the Safety Board issued safety recommendations to the States, the National Highway Traffic Safety Administration, and the child restraint manufacturers.